-Using efficient-to-compute lower bounds on the cost of local transitions is a common technique to speed up motionplanning algorithms (see, e.g., [10], [11], [12], [13], [14]).
+Using efficient-to-compute lower bounds on the cost of local transitions is a common technique to speed up motion-planning algorithms (see, e.g., [10], [11], [12], [13]).
 These are used to minimize the computation time taken to compute the cost of an edge or transition, also known as an edge evaluation.
-Typically, edge evaluation corresponds to computing if a robot intersects an obstacle while performing some local motion (also known as collision detection [15]).
+Typically, the edge evaluation corresponds to computing if a robot intersects an obstacle while performing some local motion (also known as collision detection [14]).
 Thus, the computationally expensive operation of edge evaluation is applied to each edge individually.
-Indeed, it can be shown that under some mild assumptions, these approaches allow minimizing the number of edges evaluated [16].
+Indeed, it can be shown that under some mild assumptions, these approaches allow minimizing the number of edges evaluated [15].

-In our case, we plan in a discretized space; thus, the setting is somewhat different.
-There is a fixed set of transitions that can be taken from any given configuration.
+In our case, where we plan in a discretized space, i.e, the continuous search space is discretized into a lattice-based space, and there is a fixed set of transitions that can be taken from any given configuration.
 Since these transitions are computationally expensive to compute, it is natural to try and re-use transitions that have already been computed.
-The challenge is how this should be done while ensuring that the cost of the path found is within a given multiplicative bound of the cost of an optimal path.
+The challenge is how this should be done while ensuring that the cost of the path computed is within a given multiplicative bound to the cost of an optimal path.

 As we demonstrate in simulation (Sec.
-VI), our planning framework allows to compute only a small fraction of transitions, which, in turn, allows us to reduce the runtime by several orders of magnitude compared to the state-of-the-art, especially in dynamic conditions.
+5), our planning framework allows computing only a small fraction of transitions, which, in turn, allows us to reduce the runtime by several orders of magnitude compared to the state-of-the-art, especially in dynamic conditions.